With 48 hours left, Romney eyes Iowa breakthrough

 "I would say that I'm pretty mainstream.
 I think that people who are attacking me now are the ones who can't defend their records, and they've been all over the place," Paul, a longtime U.S. representative from Texas, said on CNN's "State of the Union."

-(Additional reporting by Bill Trott, Eric Johnson, Jane Sutton, Steve Holland and Jeff Mason in Iowa; Editing by Alistair Bell, Stacey Joyce and Peter Cooney)
+(Additional reporting by Bill Trott, Eric Johnson in Iowa; Editing by Alistair Bell and Stacey Joyce)